populationgenomics/production-pipelines/README.md

 ### Sample-metadata database

 Stage targets are organised in a form of projects and samples, folowing the model used in the sample-metadata database.
-Additional target "cohort" is used to define all samples from all projects.
+Additional target _cohort_ is used to define all samples from all projects.
 The Pipeline class can populate correspondning targets if you provide input project names with `input_projects`:

 ```python
 pipeline = Pipeline(